- December 17, 2018

 So put the pedal on the accelerator and chase your dream to fly in the sky.

-Demand of the pilots had increased in the last seven years because the air traffic was increased.
-Air traffic has been doubled in past seven years.
+The demand of the pilots had increased in the last seven years because the air traffic was increased.
+Air traffic has been doubled in the past seven years.
 Airlines carried over Approx 100 million passengers.
 According to Airport Council International, Passenger traffic is expected to rise up to 4.5% by 2040.
 Over 50 million passengers will increase per annum.
-As we all know if the traffic is increased demand of the pilots also increases.
+Pilot jobs and their steps are very important to know.
+As we all know if the traffic is an increased demand for the pilots also increases.
 To meet the demand of the pilot and air traffic, Airlines are hiring pilots in bulk per annum.

-Career as a Pilot can be a Good decision because you have an option to be a pilot as per your qualification.
+A career as a Pilot can be a good decision because you have an option to be a pilot as per your qualification.
 Means 10th pass students can obtain a Student Pilot License and after obtain a Private Pilot License.
 Then they can apply for the private pilot jobs and also they have the option to gain the commercial pilot license from commercial pilot training school to become a commercial airline pilot.
-After that, they can apply for commercial pilot jobs and get a higher salary from a private pilot.
+After that, they can apply for Commercial Pilot jobs and Steps get a higher salary from a private pilot.

 If you want to be Airline Transport Pilot then you have to gain Airline Transport Pilot license and type rating to apply for the first officer pilot jobs.
 There is a lot of job option and scope to be a pilot.
 I think you did not get what I am saying so let’s discuss it in a brief and lets you know the steps to become a pilot.

 - Top Flight Schools, Colleges and Institutes of Aviation

 - How Long Does It Take To Become A Pilot